 Here, I’ve made a sign for the school library.
 Why not reprint this in a smaller size as a bookmark for students?

 Book Cover Pages

-Our last hot tip for today is another brilliant way to use the label creator to make A4 pages.
+Our last hot tip for today is another brilliant way to use the label creator to make letter-size pages.

-The font styles available in this resource make it perfect for creating book covers for students folders and books.
-Simply put in your text, an appropriate picture and you’re ready to go!
+The font styles available in this resource make it perfect for creating book covers for students folders and journals.
+Simply put in your text, an appropriate picture, and you’re ready to go!